1098-T Forms for Educational Tax Credit are available online.

 - Total amounts billed for PSU qualified educational expenses.
 The IRS allows the educational institution to decide whether to report the total amounts billed or total payments received.
 PSU, as well as the entire USNH system, have opted to report total amounts billed.
 We are, therefore, not required to report the amounts paid.

 - Prior year adjustments to the above items.

 For clarification of qualified educational expenses and additional information about these reporting requirements, please visit the IRS website (www.irs.gov).

-For tax years 2012 and prior, you can access your 1098-T by logging on to myPlymouth and following this click path:
+You can access your current 1098-T by logging on to myPlymouth and following this click path:

 Download this PDF for information on your Tax Benefits and Savings Options.
 The document, published by the National Association of College and University Business Officers (NACUBO), provides information on tax credits, deductions, and tax incentives to save for college.

 To make an address correction for your 1098-T form:

 1. Log on to your myPlymouth portal and go to the ‘Services’ tab.
 On the ‘myProfile’ channel, check the mailing address – this is the address the 1098-T will be sent to.
 Click and update the address if needed.